 Ecology is properly notified of the bypass as required in condition S10.D of this permit.

-Bypass Which is AAnticipated and has the Potential to Result in Noncompliance of this Permit.
+Bypass Which is Anticipated and has the Potential to Result in Noncompliance of this Permit.

 The Permittee must notify Ecology at least thirty (30) days before the planned date of bypass.
 The notice must contain: (1) a description of the bypass and its cause; (2) an analysis of all known alternatives which would eliminate, reduce, or mitigate the need for bypassing; (3) a cost-effectiveness analysis of alternatives including comparative resource damage assessment; (4) the minimum and maximum duration of bypass under each alternative; (5) a recommendation as to the preferred alternative for conducting the bypass; (6) the projected date of bypass initiation; (7) a statement of compliance with SEPA; (8) a request for modification of water quality standards as provided for in WAC 173-201A-410, if an exceedance of any water quality standard is anticipated; and (9) steps taken or planned to reduce, eliminate, and prevent reoccurrence of the bypass.